Stop! Your Lease Extension in Shotley Bridge Could Be FREE

 An extended lease is almost the same value as a freehold

-Leasehold properties in Shotley Bridge with in excess of 100 years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and service charges justify it.
+Leasehold properties in Shotley Bridge with in excess of 100 years left on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your property.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and service charges justify it.

 Lender Requirement